 Haven't the courts determined that AI images can't get copyright anyway, because the art isn't made by a legal person?

-yes. but the problem is it can generate art made by others since it's just pattern recognition. that's the main sticking point. the datasets were compiled by scraping anything and everything from the net without a fuck to give about anyone's copyright and now it can generate copyrighted images/protected IP. i think this will probably drag on for years.
+yes. but the problem is it can generate art made by others since it's just pattern recognition. that's the main sticking point. the datasets were compiled by scraping anything and everything from the net without a frick to give about anyone's copyright and now it can generate copyrighted images/protected IP. i think this will probably drag on for years.

 There's a standard called de minimis where you just have to show the most basic level of human input, a bunch of concept art, a few thumbnails, a specific character design you're aiming to replicate, anything to copyright something, and "i typed a few words into the AI" is not it.